MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

                         --output table
 ```

 Console table output.
-The first letter of each column is capitalized by design in `--output table`:
+The first letter of each column is capitalized in `--output table`:

 ```output
 SaName             SaKind     SaMinTLSversion